|

 minutes; drain; trim off and discard woody stems, then

-mince mushroom; set aside.
+mince mushroom finely; set aside.

 -Heat a wok or large skillet over medium-high heat;